Shine: The Circles Quilt

 I named it Shine because of all those circles, those suns, those compass points, radiating out from the quilt.
 I could see this all done up in solids, too.
 I’ve seen a few of your starting your project.
 Please tag me on IG (occasionalpiecequilt) or drop me an email with a photo so I can see what you’ve begun.

-I’ve now completed the instructions for this quilt, and have priced it at six dollars for a PDF download.
-For those in non-EU countries, the pattern is in my Craftsy Store, listed as Shine: Circles Quilt Finishing Instructions and is available for purchase, so you too can finish off your quilt.
-For those in EU countries with VAT tax, the pattern is in the PayHip shop.
+I’ve now completed the instructions for this quilt, and have it available for purchase in my PayHip shop, listed as Shine: Circles Quilt Finishing Instructions, so you can finish off your quilt.

 Where did I get the inspiration for the finishing?
 One day when I was walking around San Diego, I looked up and saw the facade of the building and thought, aha! — those crosses with circles would be perfect in between my circles.
-I ended up leaving off the circles as my quilt had a lot going on and they were just too much.
-Your quilt may be different, so you decide (the option is in the pattern).
+I ended up leaving off the circles as my quilt had a lot going on , but your quilt may be different, so you decide (the option is in the pattern).

 And the border?
 I started here, in this archway from the church in Slovenia, with those triangles.
 But again, I wanted my circles — and all that handwork — to stand out, so I simplified it with trapezoidal pieces in between the triangles.